joinSamBalboa/Pickle-Man-Pac-Man-clone/README.md

 ### Difficulties
 <li>Refactoring the code to make it more readable, and DRY.
-Due to issues at the end, I wasn't able to do this and bugs were more likely to appear</li>
+Due to timing at the end, I wasn't able to do this and bugs were more likely to appear</li>
 <li>The ghost rat movement to be truly random and also move towards the user basen on his position</li>

 ### Wins